Syn2Much/telnet_loader/README.md

 # telnet_loader

-Multi-threaded Telnet command loader.
-Connects to Telnet-enabled devices using pre-obtained credentials and executes commands across multiple hosts concurrently.
 Features shell detection, login validation, honeypot detection, retry logic, per-target timeouts, and incremental result output with a live status counter.

+## How It Works

+1. Parses targets from the input file (host, port, user, password).
+2. Opens the output file for incremental writing (if `-o` is specified).
+3. Spawns a thread pool and connects to each target via Telnet.
+4. For each target:
+   - Connects with the configured timeout.
+   - Checks for login failure messages (`Login incorrect`, `Access denied`, etc.) or a shell prompt.
+   - Runs honeypot detection
+   - Sends the command followed by `exit`.
+   - Reads output using a deadline-bounded loop (never blocks indefinitely).
+   - Writes the result to the output file immediately (thread-safe, flushed).
+5. Prints a colored summary to the console.

-Tel0ader does not brute-force credentials or bypass authentication.
+> Tel0ader does not brute-force credentials or bypass authentication.
 Credential discovery must be handled separately.

 ---